Negative Painting – An Exercise to Help Make it Positive

 Then draw in your last few squares on the cobalt layer.
 Mix a nice purple with quinacridone red and cobalt to apply to the last few negative spaces left.
 You have created colored squares without painting squares.

 This technique works great for background layers of leaves or trees and many others.
 Paintings can have both negative and positive painting in them.
-This technique can really add interesting areas and backgrounds in your paintings.
-Try it out, the possibilities are endless.

 Thank you for sharing your time with me!